JackSpar45/SimpleCalculator/README.md

 # SimpleCalculator
-A Basic Calculator made with HTML, CSS and JavaScript which can add, subtract, multiply and divide only two operands at a time
+A Basic Calculator made with HTML and JavaScript which can add, subtract, multiply and divide only two operands at a time